euantorano/igdb-api-php/README.md

 # igdb-api-php
 PHP Wrapper for IGDB.com API.
 Requires an API key.
 Request one from your user settings screen.

+Set your API key in the igdb.php file

 Example
 ```
 <?php